domschrei/mallob/README.md

 ### SAT Solving Engine

-The SAT solving engine of mallob is based on [HordeSat](https://baldur.iti.kit.edu/hordesat/) (Balyo and Sanders 2015) which we adapted to handle malleability.
+The SAT solving engine of mallob is based on [HordeSat](https://baldur.iti.kit.edu/hordesat/) (Balyo and Sanders 2015) which we re-engineered in various aspects to improve its performance and to handle malleability.
-We employ portfolio solving using Lingeling-bcj and YalSAT as primary SAT solving backends but are in the process of integrating additional solvers such as CaDiCaL.
+We employ portfolio solving using Lingeling-bcj, YalSAT, Glucose, and CaDiCaL (not yet fully supported) as possible SAT solving backends.
-Diversification is done over random seeds, sparse random setting of phase variables, and native diversification of solvers based on Plingeling-ayv and -bcj.
+Diversification is done over random seeds, sparse random setting of phase variables, and native option-based diversification of solvers (in the case of Lingeling using diversifiers from Plingeling-ayv and -bcj).

 All communication has been made completely asynchronous and now happens along the job tree.
-We modified HordeSat's clause exchange and made it much more careful, sharing fewer clauses of higher importance saving lots of bandwidth and computation time.
+We modified HordeSat's clause exchange and made it much more careful, sharing fewer clauses of higher importance in a duplicate-free manner, which saves lots of bandwidth and computation time.
-The clause filters now forget some portion of registered clauses per time interval allowing for clauses to be re-shared after some time.
+The clause filtering mechanism has been reworked as well and now periodically forgets some probabilistic portion of registered clauses allowing for clauses to be re-shared after some time.
-We also did additional miscellaneous performance improvements with a significant impact such as the reduction of unnecessary syscalls.
+Several further performance improvements were introduced to mallob, for instance the reduction of unnecessary syscalls compared to HordeSat.

 ### Utilization